 In most cases, I can negotiate with the probation officer for a favorable probation violation agreement instead of conducting a contested POV hearing.

-Can a Lawyer Help with Probation Violation?
+Can a Violation of Probation Lawyer Help You?

 Yes.
-I have spent over a decade working with county and state probation and parole departments, county prosecutors and the courts.
+I have spent over a decade working with county and state probation and parole departments, county prosecutors, and the courts.
 In addition, I have extensive experience in successfully resolving probation or parole violation matters through direct negotiations with local probation department officers and county prosecutors.
-I will review the facts of your case to determine the most effective legal strategy to use to resolve your probation or parole violation charge.

 Can You Get Off Probation Early?